All of our care homes are free from the COVID-19 virus.

 We continue to encourage all relatives and friends to video call or phone our residents to keep in regular contact.

-In line with Government guidance, we are very pleased to confirm that each resident is able to elect two named visitors to enter the homes for regular visits, subject to strict infection control measures being adhered to.
+In line with Government guidance, we are very pleased to confirm that there is now no limit on the number of “named visitors” a single resident can have to enter the homes for regular visits, subject to strict infection control measures being adhered to.

-As we welcome the warmer spring weather, we will resume outdoor visits, which continue to be the preference, along with window visits and the use of our Covid-safe visiting room.
+As we welcome the summer weather, we are delighted to arrange more outdoor visits for loved ones to visit residents.
+There is also the options of indoor close contact visits, window visits and the use of our Covid-safe visiting room.

 We kindly request that people pre-book indoor, outdoor or virtual visits so that we can support these to take place smoothly.